OWF/owf2013/README.md

 ## Development environment (without Vagrant)

-1. You should have installed *Python 2.7*, *pip* and *virtualenv*
+1. You should have installed *Python 2.7*, *pip* and *virtualenv*.

   Under Debian / Ubuntu, this should be as easy as:

           apt-get install python2.7 python-pip virtualenvwrapper

   On Mac OS with homebrew, you should install:

           brew install python
-      brew pip instal virtualenvwrapper
+          brew pip install virtualenvwrapper

 2. Type `mkvirtualenv owf`